SynfiniDLT/account-hierarchy/README.md

 daml build --project-root lib-finance/model
 ```

-Then build the model:
+Then build the core models:

 ```
-daml build --project-root model
+daml build --project-root core
 ```

 There is also a triggers module which can be used for automation of workflows, which can be built using: